 Naturally, this process takes time.
 But once water is seeping into the foot of your building, it has begun.
 A small amount of water is enough to start attacking your concrete.
 That relatively modest quantity of water can sit for long periods of time before it gets absorbed.

 Slowly but surely, the ground can become saturated.
-As it’s even less capable of absorbing the excess water, more of it flows toward the foundation and remains there for longer periods of time.
-When the concrete itself starts to absorb water, then you are on the road to a severe dilemma.
+Then, as it’s even less capable of absorbing the excess water, more of it flows toward the foundation and remains there for longer periods of time.
+Finally, when the concrete itself starts to absorb water, you are on the road to a severe dilemma.

 Concrete Absorbs Water Like a Sponge: That Includes Your Home’s Foundation!